djoshi5/starter-academic/content/home/experience.md

   description = """
   Responsibilities include:

+    * Worked in an Agile environment
     * Managing system compliance along with system integration design for Solar Water Dual Pumps and Solar Irrigation Pumps
-  * Designing database to store financial and technical specifications of available components to improve quality of analytics for clients
-  * Creating data pipelines for optimizing financial and technical client specifications
+    * Worked on SQL scripts using MySQL to load CSR client data fetch relevant reports
     * Conducting corporate client interactions to communicate social welfare created by the system
     * Communicating technical details of Solar Rooftop design and installation with more than 20 clients
+    * Ensuring engineering system to meet the technical and financial requirements
   """

 +++